tyler-daigle/practice-ham/README.md

+Visit [amateur-radio.school](https://amateur-radio.school) to see the site in action.

 # HAM Radio Practice Tests

 The purpose of this project is to create a website that allows you to practice for the amateur radio exams.
 Using this